 In the 19th century, the educational approach of the Home was strictly institutionalist.
 The children had to wear uniforms and attend school in the building.
 The building and grounds were fenced in and the gate remained locked from the inside at all times.
 The only time the children could leave school was to go to church.
 Individuals who agreed to adopt a child from the Home would receive a child for a “three month trial,” after which “they could “either return him/her to the home, or have him/her indentured to me.”
 This was consistent with the times, when children were seen primarily as economic assets who could work and supplement a family’s income.

 By November 1854, the Board of Managers had raised $4,500.

-In May 1855, the Board purchased a lot at the corner of South Hamilton and Franklin streets, in the City of Poughkeepsie, for $2,490.
-On November 15 the cornerstone was laid, with the mayor of the newly incorporated city in attendance.
+In May 1855, the Board purchased a lot at the corner of South Hamilton Street and Franklin Street in the City of Poughkeepsie, NY for $2,490.
+On November 15, 1855 the cornerstone was laid, with the mayor of the newly incorporated City of Poughkeepsie in attendance.
 When the cellar was completed, funding was exhausted.
 The Board asked people to “buy a brick” for $1, but once the brick walls were up and the roof was on, money ran out again.

 Illness was a constant problem.
 Two children died during the Home’s first epidemic of scarlet fever in March 1861.
 In 1862, the Board no longer accepted homeless women, concentrating its efforts solely on children.
-By 1868, the Home had stopped taking children as paying boarders.
+By 1868, the Home stopped taking children as paying borders.

 A resolution was passed in 1869 stating “that $100 and a suit of clothes for a boy of 21, and $50 and suit of clothes or an equivalent for a girl at 18 on arriving at age, be specified in the indenturing papers.”
 Most children would eventually become domestics or be indentured to a farm.